Aliases for TFPI Gene

 GeneCards Summary for TFPI Gene

-TFPI (Tissue Factor Pathway Inhibitor (Lipoprotein-Associated Coagulation Inhibitor)) is a Protein Coding gene.
-Diseases associated with TFPI include crescentic glomerulonephritis.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include serine-type endopeptidase inhibitor activity and endopeptidase inhibitor activity.
-An important paralog of this gene is SPINT3.
+TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
+Diseases associated with TFPI include Disseminated Intravascular Coagulation and Crescentic Glomerulonephritis.
+Among its related pathways are Integrated Breast Cancer Pathway and Platelet activation, signaling and aggregation.
+GO annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
+An important paralog of this gene is AMBP.

 UniProtKB/Swiss-Prot for TFPI Gene